Quadratic rates of asymptotic regularity for the Tikhonov-Mann iteration: Introduction

 By using the so-called \emph{Tikhonov regularization terms}, studied in relation with the proximal point algorithm \cite{Att96,LehMou96}, Bo\c t, Csetnek and Meier \cite{BotCseMei19} introduced recently the following modified Mann iteration:

 where $(\lambda_n)_{n \in \N},(\beta_n)_{n \in \N}$ are sequences in $[0, 1]$ and $x_0\in H$.

 The main result of \cite{BotCseMei19} is the strong convergence of the iteration $(x_n)$ under some hypotheses on the sequences $(\lambda_n), (\beta_n)$.
-The first main step in the strong convergence proof is to obtain asymptotic regularity, a very important concept in nonlinear analysis and convex optimization, defined for the first time by Browder and Petryshyn \cite{BroPet66} for the Picard iteration.
+The first main step in the strong convergence proof is to obtain asymptotic regularity, a very important concept in nonlinear analysis and convex optimization, defined for the first time by Browder and Petryshyn \cite{BroPet66} for the Picard iteration and extended by Borwein, Reich and Shafrir \cite{BorReiSha92} to the Mann iteration.
 Thus, a sequence $(a_n)$ in a metric space $(X,d)$ is said to be {\em asymptotically regular} if $\limn d(a_n,a_{n+1})=0$ and {\em $T$-asymptotically regular} if $\limn d(a_n,Ta_n)=0$.

 Let us consider in the sequel the following conditions on the sequences $(\lambda_n)$ and $(\beta_n)$:

 The following result is implicit in \cite{BotCseMei19}, its proof being contained in the proof of \cite[Theorem~3]{BotCseMei19}.